daisyxie/daisyxie.github.io/_posts/2020-02-22-24-hours-in-taipei-taiwan.md

 8:00PM - We were still stuffed beyond imagineable at this point, so skipped dinner and just bought some souvenirs at the airport like pineapple cakes and postcards.
 I may or may not have bought a gutetama keychain.

 Sooo there you go!
 24 hours in Taipei.
 After visiting for just the day, I cannot WAIT to go back.
 I loved the food, people, and culture.
 That being said, there are many places we didn't get a chance to see.
-I've listed thme below in case you'd lke to include those in your itinerary :)
+I've listed them below in case you'd lke to include those in your itinerary :)

 Taipei 101
 National Museum of History